-Before the end of the comprehensive exam process, the student must fill out an application for doctoral candidacy which is available from the Graduate Advisor.
-All forms are given to the departmental Graduate Advisor, to be forwarded to the Office of Graduate Studies with the results of the comprehensive exams.
+Before the end of the comprehensive exam process, the student must fill out an application for doctoral candidacy which is available at my.unm.edu under the Grad App link.

 The Ph.D.
 Oral Examination

 Two weeks after the written exam and research essays are completed, the student and Committee on Studies will meet for the oral examination.
 A decision on the student's performance on the exam must be given within two weeks of the end of the examination process.
 Typically, but not necessarily, a verdict is given at the end of the oral exam.